 When learning about stone age, the most important topic to learn is about the stone age tools and weapons.
 Kids might wonder what tools and weapons the stone age people used in their daily life.
 We have gathered complete list of Stone Age Tools And Weapons and have provided brief information about each of them.
-You are going to to learn the names of Stone Age Tools And Weapons, their purpose, what they were made from and how they were made.
-You are also going to learn Stone Age Tools And Weapons that were used in the early, middle and news stone age periods.
+You are going to learn the names of Stone Age Tools And Weapons, their purpose, what they were made of and how they were made.
+You are also going to learn about the Stone Age Tools And Weapons that were used in the early, middle and news stone age periods.

 Stone Age Tools And Weapons Information

 1. What Tools Did Stone Age People Use